Assassination of Jovenel Moïse: Planning

-Haitian businessman Rodolphe Jaar in an interview with The New York Times admitted to planning and financing the plot, but stated that he believed that the goal was to only remove Moïse from power.
-Jaar stated that he became involved because he thought that Moïse was authoritarian, and agreed to join after being told that it was being supported by the United States which wanted Moïse gone due to his links with terrorists and drug traffickers.
+Haitian businessman Rodolphe Jaar in an interview with The New York Times admitted to planning and financing the plot but stated that he believed that the goal was to only remove Moïse from power.
+Jaar stated that he became involved because he thought that Moïse was authoritarian, and he agreed to join after being told that it was being supported by the United States which wanted Moïse gone due to his links with terrorists and drug traffickers.
 He added that he provided $130,000 for the plot, procured guns, and provided a safehouse for the Colombians.
-Jaar stated that he had discussed with a leader of the Fantom 509 about assaulting Moïse's residence, but the gang refused to participate about a week before the assassination, and the Colombians were then told that their mission had changed to storming Moïse's residence.
+Jaar stated that he had discussed with a leader of Fantom 509 about assaulting Moïse's residence, but the gang refused to participate about a week before the assassination, and the Colombians were then told that their mission had changed to storming Moïse's residence.

 Per the FBI affidavit, Jaar met a co-conspirator before the assassination and planned along with others to have Moïse arrested upon his return from Turkey in mid-June per witness statements.
 After that plot failed, the other conspirator traveled from Haiti to Miami on June 28 to request assistance in targeting Moïse.
-The Miami Herald stated that he also informed CTU about it.
+The Miami Herald stated that he informed CTU about it.
 The affidavit adds that by this point, some conspirators were aware that the actual objective was to kill Moïse.
 According to the investigation, Rivera and Solages were told that the objective had changed to killing Moïse two weeks before the assassination, which they then passed on to Vincent and Palacios.
 A day before the assassination, Vincent falsely told the Colombian mercenaries that they were to kill Moïse as part of an operation of the Central Intelligence Agency.